What is Tourette Syndrome?

 What is the treatment for TS?

-The majority of people with TS are not significantly disabled by their tics or behavioral symptoms, and so do not require medication.
-However, there are medications available to help control symptoms when they interfere with daily functioning.
+However, there are medications available to help manage symptoms when they interfere with daily functioning.
 Dosages will vary for each person and must be gauged carefully by a doctor.
 A doctor will administer medicine in small doses and make gradual increases until there is a maximum reduction in symptoms with minimal side effects.

 Is there a cure for TS?

-There is presently no cure for TS, but many people experience marked improvement in their late teens or early twenties.
-Most people with TS get better, not worse, as they mature.
+But most people with TS find that tics become less prevalent as they mature, often seeing a change in their late teens or early twenties.
 In one longitudinal study of TS, nearly 50% of the children enrolled in the study were observed to be virtually tic free by age 18.

 Do people with TS experience other medical problems?